emagiz/emdocs/mds/microlearning/crashcourse-platform-design-project-settings.md

 - Basic knowledge of the eMagiz platform

 ## 2. Key concepts
-This micro learning centers around the Project Settings in Design
+This microlearning centers around the Project Settings in Design

-With Project settings we mean: A set of configuration items that defines how the setup of the project will look like.
+With Project settings we mean: A set of configuration items that define how the setup of the project will look like.

 The Project settings define:
 - Technical name